-- (1) Deposit beta is calculated as the change in the bank's deposit costs as a percentage of the change in the Fed Fund Rate, measured from 2015Q1 to 2019Q1. - (2) Local Peers include NASDAQ, NYSE, NYSEAM, and OTC-traded U.S. banks and thrifts in the NYC MSA with total assets under \$50 billion as of 2021Q1, excluding merger targets and mutual institutions.
+- (1) Deposit beta is calculated as the change in the bank's deposit costs as a percentage of the change in the Fed Fund Rate, measured from 2015Q1 to 2019Q1. - (2) Local Peers include NASDAQ, NYSE, NYSEAM, and OTC-traded U.S. banks and thrifts in the NYC MSA with total assets under \$50 billion as of 2020Q4, excluding merger targets and mutual institutions.

 Unique and complementary ability to offer private banking and wealth management services to our clients.
 Another area of differentiation relative to local competitors is our ability to offer private banking and wealth management services to our customers.
 We offer private banking through Orange Bank & Trust Private Banking, a division of Orange Bank & Trust Company, and provide trust and wealth management services through Orange Bank & Trust Company's trust services department and HVIA, which has \$1.2 billion in combined assets under management at March 31, 2021.
-Our private banking, trust services and wealth management offerings are highly complementary and round out a full suite of products available to our clients.
-Our client-driven, high-tech and high-touch business model is focused on four primary areas: (1) Cash Management and Treasury Services; (2) Lending (primarily commercial lending); (3) Trust, Estate and Custody Services; and (4) Investment Advisory (through HVIA).
+Both offerings are highly complementary and round out a full suite of products available to our clients.
+Orange Bank & Trust Private Banking was launched in mid-2017 and now has approximately 400 clients.
+Our client-driven, high-tech and high-touch business model is focused on four primary areas: (1) Cash management and Treasury services; (2) Lending (primarily commercial lending); (3) Trust, Estate and Custody Services; and (4) Investment Advisory (through HVIA).

 Through HVIA, we offer financial planning and wealth management services.
 HVIA has \$963 million of assets under management, including \$290 million sub-serviced for the Bank's trust department at March 31, 2021.
-Excluding the sub-serviced assets under management, the \$672 million of assets held under management by HVIA represented 54.6% of total assets under management at March 31, 2021.
-Separate from HVIA, our trust services department of the Bank offers both traditional trust and administration services to our local clients with a niche focus on Special Needs Trust and Guardianship services.
+Excluding the sub-serviced assets under management, the \$672 million of assets held under management by HVIA represented 54.6% of total assets under management, at March 31, 2021.
+Separate from HVIA, our trust services department of the Bank offers both traditional trust and administration services to our local clients with a niche focus on Special Needs Trust and Guardianship service.
 The trust services department has approximately \$558 million of assets under management, representing 45.4% of total assets under management at March 31, 2021.